How to Optimize Your DoorDash Menu Photos in 2026

 - Containers that prevent leaks for sauces, soups, and dressings

-- Vented packaging for fried items to maintain crispiness on the way to the customer
+- Vented packaging for fried items to maintain crispy texture during delivery

 - Separate compartments for hot and cold foods to preserve proper temperature